Narumi Takahashi: Early career

-Narumi Takahashi began skating at age five, following in the footsteps of her elder sister.
+After being diagnosed with pediatric asthma at the age of three, the doctor encouraged Takahashi's mother to have Takahashi engage in more physical activity.
+At age five, Takahashi began learning to skate, following in the footsteps of her elder sister.
 She won the Japanese bronze medal in novice B ladies' singles in 2002.
+She was further inspired to continue skating after watching figure skating at the 1998 Winter Olympics in Nagano, Japan on television.

-After moving to China at the age of nine, Takahashi continued skating in singles until she was about 12–13 and then switched to pair skating.
-She skated with Chinese partner Gao Yu for one season; they placed 6th at the 2004 Chinese Championships on the senior level.
-She decided to leave China and skate for Japan so she asked the Japanese federation for help in finding a partner; she eventually found a partner in Japan but the partnership was unsuccessful due to insufficient height difference.
+With her father's job requiring him to relocate to the United States or China, Takahashi expressed the most interest in moving to China due to being inspired by Shen Xue / Zhao Hongbo's skating at the time.
+Moving to Beijing at the age of nine, she continued skating in singles until she was about 12–13 and then switched to pair skating.
+Takahashi skated with Chinese partner Gao Yu for one season; they placed 6th at the 2004 Chinese Championships on the senior level.
+She soon decided to leave China and skate for Japan after the Chinese Skating Association told her that they wanted her to obtain Chinese citizenship, which would have required her giving up her Japanese citizenship due to China's law of not recognizing dual citizenship.
+Upon returning, Takahashi asked the Japan Skating Federation for help in finding a pair skating partner; she eventually found a partner in Japan but the partnership was unsuccessful due to insufficient height difference.